I love a good upcycle! Come see how I made beautiful custom candles using thrifted finds and what I had on hand.

 Hiii guys!
 Happy Family Day!
-Last night, after both Liyana went to sleep and my husband left to hang out with his friends, I decided to do a quick DIY.
+Last night, after Liyana went to sleep and my husband left to hang out with his friends, I decided to do a quick DIY.

-What you need for this thrifted DIY:
+What you need to make thrifted DIY Candles:

 - Hot glue/Glue gun